qfpl/blog/content/drafts/nix/building-things-with-nix.md

 ### Debugging a nix build

-We're now going to sabotage our builder, to see what we can do to correct things.
+We're now going to sabotage our builder, to see what we can see what we do to correct things that have gone awry.

 We'll deliberately change into the wrong directory:
 ```